 Loans in Europe and much of the rest of the world rarely follow American mortgage conventions.
 For instance, Adjustable Rate Mortgages (ARMs), while available in the US, are considered risky and undesirable by most.
 You’ll even hear them described as dangerous.
 And ARM critics have a point.
-The great thing about a Fixed Rate Mortgage is the simple fact that it never changes.
+The great thing about a fixed-rate mortgage is a simple fact that it never changes.
 What you pay today, you’ll pay 15 or 30 years from now.
-Even for those Americans who have a hybrid Adjustable Rate Mortgage, it’s usually very easy to refinance.
+Even for those Americans who have a hybrid adjustable-rate mortgage, it’s usually very easy to refinance.
 This simply isn’t the case in much of the rest of the world.

 Canada, for instance, only has ARMs.
 You’ll also commonly see Hybrid ARMs which have fixed rates over a certain period, usually 10 years, before the loan is refinanced or the rate adjusted.
 Despite these facts, and all of the bad press ARMs get in the US, Canada has a fairly stable housing market by comparison to their southern continent-mate.
 If this were the only exception to the US status quo, it wouldn’t tell us much.
 But it turns out that it’s the United States that’s the odd one out when considering the world at large.

 Great Britain has much the same situation, though the fixed portion of their hybrid ARM loans are often even shorter.
-Cursory research shows fixed rate periods of only about 2 years, before variable rates kick in.
-A similar situation is found in Australia, where one is hard-pressed to find any fixed rate mortgage loans at all.
+Cursory research shows fixed-rate periods of only about two years before variable rates kick in.
+A similar situation is found in Australia, where one is hard-pressed to find any fixed-rate mortgage loans at all.